Mechanisms of AI Protein Folding in ESMFold

 Beta-hairpin structure.
 A simple protein motif consisting of two antiparallel beta strands connected by a tight turn.
 Backbone atoms are shown with hydrogen bonds (dashed lines) stabilizing the sheet structure, and C$_\alpha$–C$_\alpha$ distances are commonly used to measure inter-residue distances.

-ESMFold [Lin et al., 2023] predicts protein structure from sequence alone using a two-stage architecture:
+ESMFold [Lin et al., 2023] predicts protein structure from sequence alone using a three-module architecture:

 Module 1: ESM-2 Language Model.
 The input sequence is first processed by ESM-2, a 3B-parameter transformer pretrained on 250M protein sequences.
 ESM-2 produces a contextualized embedding $s_i \in \mathbb{R}^{2560}$ for each residue position $i$, capturing evolutionary and structural patterns learned during pretraining.